alan-he-494165/Spivey_Computational_Toolkit/INSTALL.md

 ### Import Error
 If you get an import error, make sure:
 1. You're in the correct Python environment
-2. The package is installed: `pip list | grep pygmx`
+2. The package is installed: `pip list | grep Spivey`
-3. Try reinstalling: `pip uninstall pygmx-toolkit && pip install -e .`
+3. Try reinstalling: `pip uninstall Spivey-computational-toolkit && pip install -e .`

 ### Dependencies
 If matplotlib or numpy are missing: